I have a risk assessment in place taking into account the government guidelines around Covid-19. This will affect the set up for the appointments.

-The risk assessment can be downloaded below.
+The risk assessment can be downloaded from the Risk assessment link in the footer menu at the bottom of all pages on the website.
 Specific arrangements will be discussed and agreed with you at the time of booking.

 If you or any of your family are self-isolating, shielding or have symptoms of Covid-19, please contact me as soon as possible so we can rearrange the appointment.
 Appointments rearranged for this reason will not incur a late cancellation charge.

 If I have any symptoms or I am made aware of possible exposure to Covid-19, I will contact you asap to rearrange our appointment.

 Knowing what to expect at your first Canine Massage Therapy appointment can help to make the experience easier.
 Also, if you are relaxed your dog will find it easier to relax, taking their cue from you.

 On the day of the appointment, please avoid feeding your dog in the hour or two prior to the appointment time.
 Also avoid overly strenuous exercise that day.
 Their usual walks and small treats etc are absolutely fine.

 If I have come to your home, we will work in the garden if you have a suitable outside space and the weather allows.
 If this is not possible, I will need an area of floor in a relatively quiet area of the home which will not have people passing through during the treatment.
 Please provide a blanket or bed for your dog which helps to designate the treatment area for your dog.